GusLovesMath/GusLovesMath/README.md

 <p align="left">

 Hello!
-I'm Gassan, a driven Data Scientist currently pursuing a Master of Liberal Arts in Data Science at Harvard Extension School.
-My passion for data science and machine learning is matched by a strong foundation in physics and extensive research experience.
-I specialize in developing advanced machine learning models and have a particular interest in deep learning, time series analysis, and computational modeling.
+I'm Gassan, a driven Data Scientist currently pursuing a Master's in Data Science.
+Passionate about data science and machine learning, my background in physics and research has fueled my specialization in advanced machine learning models, with a focus on deep learning, time series analysis, and computational modeling.

-Throughout my academic journey, from the University of Massachusetts Amherst to Harvard, I have consistently engaged in projects that emphasize data-driven decision making and statistical analysis.
+Throughout my academic journey from the University of Massachusetts Amherst to Harvard, I've consistently engaged in projects that emphasize data-driven decision-making and statistical analysis.
 My work includes developing predictive models for dynamic systems, creating intuitive visualizations for complex data, and applying machine learning techniques to solve real-world challenges.

-Professionally, I have contributed as an AI Research Engineer at AIMdyn Inc., where I enhanced model accuracy and efficiency for predictive controls.
-I am also actively involved in various data science competitions on Kaggle and maintain a blog and YouTube channel, 'Math & Physics Fun with Gus', where I share insights on complex mathematical theories and data science concepts.
+Professionally, I served as an AI Research Engineer at AIMdyn Inc., where I built Koopman-based machine learning models from scratch to production for autonomous system learning inputs, enhancing model accuracy and efficiency.
+I actively participate in data science competitions on Kaggle and run a YouTube channel, 'Math & Physics Fun with Gus', where I share insights on complex mathematical theories and data science concepts.

 </p>